30 April 2022

 This regulation complements eIDAS and is intended to provide customers across the bloc with the safest possible online experience when it comes to the validity of payments and other electronic transfers.
 It requires payment providers to use qualified certificates for electronic seals and qualified certificates for website authentication.

 Companies can benefit from the eIDAS Regulation in a number of ways.
 There is a much more streamlined workflow for a start.
 Gone are the paper documents that you must send across the union for signing and then wait until they come back.
-Using a signing solution such as Signhost by Evidos, it all takes place on your device, with a handy transaction receipt generated for your audit trail.
+Using a signing solution such as Signhost, it all takes place on your device, with a handy transaction receipt generated for your audit trail.

 Nowadays, businesses increasingly work either with partners in other member states or even in multiple member states themselves.
 In these and many other cases, the EU-wide standard for the legal standing of a QES makes business transactions more secure.
 It means that there is no uncertainty over the legitimacy of the deal in different jurisdictions.
 And you can have a high level of confidence when it comes to compliance.